Union participation rose last year, even as pandemic wreaked havoc on the jobs market

 “One of the headlines from this is that union membership provides protections against the harshest layoffs at a time of economic crisis,” said Rebecca Givan, a professor of labor studies and employment relations at Rutgers University.
 “Union members are able to negotiate furloughs, retirement, work sharing and other mutually beneficial plans rather than being immediately laid off.”

-Black workers continue to experience the highest union rates by demographic, at 12.3 percent, compared with 10.7 percent for Whites.
-Private sector industries with the highest unionization rates include utilities, at 20.6 percent, transportation and warehousing, at 17 percent and telecommunications, at 14.3 percent.
+Black workers continue to have the highest union rates by demographic, at 12.3 percent, compared with 10.7 percent for Whites.
+Private sector industries with the highest unionization rates include utilities, at 20.6 percent; transportation and warehousing, at 17 percent; and telecommunications, at 14.3 percent.

-Biden has pledged a robust pro-labor presidency, and three days into the White House has already taken what many advocates say are significant steps: calling for more safety precautions at workplaces open during the pandemic, pushing for more robust sick and paid leave protections for workers, and firing the Trump-installed leader of the NLRB, who was seen as a longtime foe of union organizing
+Biden has pledged a robust pro-labor presidency, and three days into his term he’s already taken what many advocates say are significant steps: calling for more safety precautions at workplaces open during the pandemic, pushing for more robust sick and paid leave protections for workers, and firing the Trump-installed leader of the NLRB, who was seen as a longtime foe of union organizing.